google/styleguide/pyguide.md

 code, comments alongside the code are more appropriate than using docstrings.

 A method that overrides a method from a base class may have a simple docstring sending the reader to its overridden method's docstring, such as `"""See base class."""`.
 The rationale is that there is no need to repeat in many places documentation that is already present in the base method's docstring.
-However, if the overriding method's behavior is substantially different than that of the overridden method or details need to be provided about it (e.g., documenting additional side-effects), a docstring is required on the overriding method, with at least those differences.
+However, if the overriding method's behavior is substantially different from the overridden method, or details need to be provided (e.g., documenting additional side effects), a docstring with at least those differences is required on the overriding method.

 Certain aspects of a function should be documented in special sections, listed below.
 Each section begins with a heading line, which ends with a colon.